 Meanwhile, in a joint statement the principal landowners within the Stonehenge landscape, the National Trust, and English Heritage, along with the Government’s statutory adviser Historic England, also welcomed the proposals, stating,

 “The Stonehenge World Heritage Site is internationally-important not just for Stonehenge itself but for the unique and rich concentrations of burial mounds and monuments in the landscape.
 Brimming with nature, the open chalk grassland is also home to rare and endangered species of wildlife.”

 “This is a once-in-a-generation opportunity to reunite this ancient landscape which is currently severed by a huge volume of road traffic.”

-Before and after images of the proposed tunneling of the A303 at Stonehenge, but no sign of the tunnel portals, dual carriageways or lighting which go with the regreening of the landscape close to the monument.
+Stonehenge after the building of the proposed A303 tunnel, but no sign of the tunnel portals, dual carriageways or lighting which go with the regreening of the landscape closer to the monument.